 A wealthy, independent city-state for centuries, Cremona boasts some fine medieval architecture.
 The Piazza del Comune, the heart of the city, is where Cremona's historic beauty is concentrated.
 It's a wonderful example of how the religious and secular affairs of cities were divided neatly in two.

-Lake Como East Bank
+Lake Garda East Bank